peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Given that the Wallet may request one or more Status Attestations from the same Credential Issuer, the `status_assertion_requests` parameter is subject to the following specification:
 - Status_assertion_requests: REQUIRED.
-It MUST be implemented as an array of strings, where each string represents a Digital Credential proof of possession
+It MUST be implemented as an array of strings, Each string within the array is a Digital Credential Status Assertion Request.
 - The position of each `$StatusAssertionRequest` object within the array MUST match the same position in the subsequent response.